wino6687/blogci/blogpost_ci.md

-# Unit Testing, Code Consistency, and Linting in Python:
+# How Unit Testing, Linting, and Continuous Integration in Python Can Help Improve Open Science
 ### By Will Norris

 # Unit Testing: